-In 2001, the East African Safari Rally Ltd was formed with Mike Kirkland, Surinder Thatthi and Mike Doughty.
-The first event took place in December 2003.
+The East African Safari Rally Ltd was formed in 2001, with the first Safari Classic Rally taking place in December 2003.
 The event had 53 entries and ran through Kenya, Uganda and Tanzania, covering 5,000 kilometres in ten days.
 Night stops were at exotic and famous hotels and lodges.

 The East African Safari Classic Rally has since been run every two years, and continues to thrive.
 Here, we introduce the team behind the event.

 Kenyan-born Raju is a successful businessman in several countries, but his roots remain firmly fixed in his ancestral East African soil.

 A lifelong supporter of the East African Safari Rally, Raju’s first desire was to be involved as a competitor.
 When this did not transpire, Raju invested in his passion for this legendary rally and took a controlling interest in the company.

 Raju’s primary aims for the East African Safari Classic are to firmly establish this renowned East African Heritage Motor Rally on the global canon of must-do events, to build on the rally’s formidable reputation and help it to scale new heights in competitor excitement and reward.